a-dev-mobile/turn_gen/README.md

 TurnGen also allows you to generate string constants of all files in the assets folder, with the ability to use different characters and letters in the file name, and, if identical file names are found, to add to the constant name a number

-You need to add the path where to generate the file:
+If you need a different path in which to generate the file, use the setting below in `pubspec.yaml`:

 ```yaml
 turn_gen: